BritishBambi/ultimate-game-quiz/README.md

 During the early stages of development I had issues with getting my questions to display.
 They would initially come up as "undefined", so to figure this out I had to do some tinkering.
 I found that my issue was the code trying to display the question from the html element also called "question".
 I changed around the names and tried different orders until it would rewrite the HTML element with the "questions" array.

+While devloping gitpod ran into issues displaying a preview of the site on a local network.
+To get around this I had to restart the workspace multiple times so that it would function correctly.
+I then also seeked out a new extension that would improve my preview experience.
+By downloading Live Server, any changes I made would refresh live to me on my other monitor.
+This made the flow of design and experimenting much easier.
 ## Existing Bugs

 ## Deployment